Humanitarianism, Ethics, and Professionalism

 - Humanitarian Engineering Book and Course:

 Humanitarian Engineering course in OSU College of Engineering (first offered Spring 2014, offered annually).
 On line videos of lectures, slides, etc. available at this web site.
 Also, videos of Spring 2015 lectures are at iTunesU and YouTube.

-- Courses, Short Courses, and Instruction:
+- Other Courses, Short Courses, and Instruction:

 - ECE 3080 Ethics in Electrical and Computer Engineering which covers: (i) Professionalism, social justice, and ethical decision making, (ii) engineering as social experimentation, (iii) safety and risk, (iv) case studies in design (saftey) and workplace professionalism/organizational issues, (v) global issues (e.g., environment/sustainability, appropriate technology, weapons development), and (vi) foundations for engineering volunteerism.
 Taught this at OSU annually since Fall 1991.
 Annual enrollment varies, but it has not been below 150, and in Autumn 2004 it was >200, it was >190 Autumn 2005, it was 260 in Autumn 2012, 230 in Autumn